hyweljohnllewellyn/hywelme/_posts/2016-01-12-convert-office-365-user-email-to-shared-mailbox-and-remove-the-user-license.md

 date: "2016-01-12 20:43 +0000"
 author: Hywel
 categories: small business email
-excerpt: ""
+excerpt: "A temporary member of admin staff was provided with a dedicated user mailbox and therefore an Office 365 License.
+Now the staff member is no longer required, the License can be released."
 meta: Office 365 small business email remove license
 published: true
 title: Convert Office 365 User Email to Shared Mailbox and Remove the User License
 ---

-# What is the Scenario?
+## What is the Scenario?
-During peak trade, a temporary member of admin staff was needed, so it was required to create a dedicated user mailbox and therefore an Office 365 License.
+A temporary member of admin staff was provided with a dedicated user mailbox and therefore an Office 365 License.
+Now the staff member is no longer required, the License can be released.

-In order to keep the emails for future reference and/ or for the same staff member to return,  converting the user email to a shared mailbox was the best option.
-Then it would be possible to unsubscribe from the Office 365 license.
+In order to keep the email for future reference and/ or for the same staff member to return,  converting the user email to a shared mailbox is the best option.
+It would then be possible to unsubscribe from the Office 365 license.

 ## Convert User Mailbox to a Shared Mailbox